Nabil Elaraby

 Nabil Elaraby (نبيل العربي; 15 March 1935 – 26 August 2024) was an Egyptian politician and diplomat who was the 7th Secretary General of the Arab League from 1 July 2011 to 3 July 2016.
 Elaraby also had roles in the United Nations, holding positions at the United Nations Institute for Training and Research and serving as a Permanent Representative to the United Nations.

 Elaraby served as one of the liaisons between the protesters and the government during the 2011 Egyptian protests, and played a key role in pressing for the removal of President Hosni Mubarak.
 Afterwards, he served as the Foreign Affairs Minister of Egypt in Essam Sharaf's post-revolution government from March to June 2011.

 Elaraby also served on the United Nations Compensation Commission in Geneva from 1999 to 2001, and was a member of the International Court of Justice from 2001 to February 2006.
 He was honored with the Grand Cordon of the Order of the Arab Republic of Egypt and as the Grand Officier of the Order of the Republic of Tunisia.

 Personal life

 Elaraby was born on 15 March 1935.
 He held a J.S.D.
 (1971) and an LL.M.
 (1969) from the New York University School of Law and a law degree from Cairo University's Faculty of Law (1955).

 Elaraby died on 26 August 2024, at the age of 89.

 Career

-Elaraby was a partner at Zaki Hashem & Partners in Cairo, specialising in negotiations and arbitration.
+Elaraby was a Senior Partner at Zaki Hashem & Partners in Cairo, specialising in negotiations and Arbitration.